Zumiii/Vigilia/README.md

 # OP-Vigilia
-Persistent Civil War CTI Mission for Arma 3
+A suitable and simple jammer for Arma 3
+Requires CBA, ACE3 and ACRE2 in order to run